Preventing Pain While Raking Leaves

 Whether it’s Gatorade or good old-fashioned water, drink hydrating fluids before, during and after you rake to stay at peak performance!

-Raking can be strenuous, and just like any other physical activity, giving your body a few minutes to warm up can go a long way in preventing nuisances like cramps, strains, and pulled muscles.
+Raking can be strenuous, and just like any other physical activity, giving your body a few minutes to warm up can go a long way in preventing cramps, strains, or pulled muscles.
 Warming up loosens your joints and improves blood flow to your muscles.
-This better prepares your body to cope with the stresses of your upcoming task.
+This better prepares your body to cope with the stresses of yard work.

 Your body is designed to move in specific ways and perform specific functions.
 Exerting your body in unusual ways can put undue strain on your muscles and joints, which can lead to pain.
 That’s why good form is the hallmark of any exercise or physical activity.